BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

     - `opened_at` MUST be a datetime when the opening transaction has been published.
     - `open_transaction` MUST be the id the opening transaction.
     - `scid` MUST be the short channel id.
 MUST be null before the channel is confirmed onchain.
     - `expires_at` MUST be a datetime when the channel may be closed by the LSP.
-MUST respect `channel_expiry_weeks`.
+MUST respect `channel_expiry_blocks`.
 MAY overprovision.
     - `closing_transaction` MUST be the id of the closing transaction.
     - `closed_at` MUST be a datetime when the closing transaction has been published.
     - `user_pubkey` MUST be the node id of the user node.